 Fabry disease is caused by the lack of or faulty enzyme needed to metabolize lipids, fat-like substances that include oils, waxes, and fatty acids.
 The disease is also called alpha-galactosidase-A deficiency.
-A mutation in the gene that controls this enzyme causes insufficient breakdown of lipids, which build up to harmful levels in the eyes, kidneys, and the autonomic nervous system (which controls involuntary functions such as breathing and digestion), and cardiovascular system.
-Symptoms usually begin during childhood or adolescence and include burning sensations in the hands that gets worse with exercise and hot weather and small, non-cancerous, raised reddish-purple blemishes on the skin.
-Some boys will also have eye manifestations, especially cloudiness of the cornea.
-Lipid storage may lead to impaired arterial circulation and increased risk of heart attack or stroke.
+A mutation in the gene that controls this enzyme causes insufficient breakdown of lipids, which build up to harmful levels in the autonomic nervous system (which controls involuntary functions such as breathing and digestion), cardiovascular system, eyes, and kidneys.
+Symptoms usually begin during childhood or adolescence and include burning sensations in the arms and legs that gets worse with exercise and hot weather and small, non-cancerous, raised reddish-purple blemishes on the skin.
+Excess material buildup can lead to clouding in the corneas.
+Lipid storage may lead to impaired blood circulation and increased risk of heart attack or stroke.
 The heart may also become enlarged and the kidneys may become progressively impaired, leading to renal failure.
 Other signs include decreased sweating, fever, and gastrointestinal difficulties.
-Fabry disease is one of several lipid storage disorders and the only X-linked lipid storage disease (where the mother carries the affected gene on the X chromosome that determines the child's gender and passes it to her son).
+Fabry disease is the only X-linked lipid storage disease (where the mother carries the affected gene on the X chromosome that determines the child's gender and passes it to her son).
 Boys have a 50 percent chance of inheriting the disorder and her daughters have a 50 percent chance of being a carrier.
 A milder form is common in females, and occasionally some affected females may have severe symptoms similar to males with the disorder.

 Enzyme replacement therapy has been approved by the U.S. Food and Drug Administration for the treatment of Fabry disease.
 Enzyme replacement therapy can reduce lipid storage, ease pain, and preserve organ function in some individuals with the disorder.
-The pain that accompanies the disease may be treated with anticonvulsants such as phenytoin and carbamazepine.
+The pain that accompanies the disease may be treated with anticonvulsants.
 Gastrointestinal hyperactivity may be treated with metoclopramide.
 Some individuals may require dialysis or kidney transplantation.
 Restricting one's diet does not prevent lipid buildup in cells and tissues.

 Individuals with Fabry disease often die prematurely of complications from strokes, heart disease, or kidney failure.